-Export-Import Bank: Status of End-Use Monitoring of Dual-Use Exports as of August 2022
+Export-Import Bank: Monitoring of Exports with Dual Military and Civilian Uses as of 2023

 The mission of the Export-Import Bank of the United States (EXIM) is to support the export of U.S. goods and services through loans, loan guarantees, and insurance, thereby supporting U.S. jobs.
 EXIM's charter contains a general prohibition on support for defense articles and services, with limited exceptions.
-In 1994, Congress gave EXIM statutory authority to support exports of defense articles and services with both commercial and military uses, known as dual-use exports, provided that EXIM determines the items are nonlethal and primarily for civilian use.1 For example, in 2011, EXIM directly loaned about \$64 million to a French company to finance a dual-use export-a geosynchronous satellite,2 mainly intended to supply civilian services such as direct-to-home TV and broadband.3
+In 1994, Congress gave EXIM statutory authority to support exports of defense articles and services with both civilian and military uses, known as dual-use exports, provided that EXIM determines the items are nonlethal and primarily for civilian use.1 For example, in 2011, EXIM directly loaned about \$64 million to a French company to finance a dual-use export-a geosynchronous satellite,2 mainly intended to supply civilian services such as direct-to-home TV and broadband.3

-The Further Consolidated Appropriations Act, 2020 extended EXIM's authority to finance dualuse exports until December 31, 2026, when EXIM's operating authority expires under 12 U.S.C. § 635f.4 The law that granted EXIM's dual-use authority in 1994 included a provision for GAO, in conjunction with EXIM, to report annually on the end uses of dual-use exports supported by EXIM during the second preceding fiscal year.5 This report (1) examines the status of EXIM's monitoring of dual-use exports that it continued to finance in fiscal year 2020, as of August 2022, and (2) identifies any new dual-use exports that EXIM financed in fiscal year 2021.
+The Further Consolidated Appropriations Act, 2020 extended EXIM's authority to finance dualuse exports until December 31, 2026, when EXIM's operating authority expires under 12 U.S.C. § 635f.4 The law that granted EXIM's dual-use authority in 1994 included a provision for GAO, in consultation with EXIM, to report annually on the end uses of dual-use exports supported by EXIM during the second preceding fiscal year.5 This report (1) examines the status of EXIM's monitoring of dual-use exports that it continued to finance in fiscal year 2021, as of August 2023, and (2) identifies any new dual-use exports that EXIM financed in fiscal year 2022.